andry-tino/b-industrialprotocols/can/phy-enc-sync.md

 ## Idle
 When nothing is sent on the bus, what is the value read on it?
 It must be recessive, thus `1`.

+**Important** When in idle state, the bus will not perform bit stuffing.